NicharNET/UNIB-4IZ236-Football-league/README.md

 ### [index.xsl](https://github.com/NicharNET/UNIB-4IZ236-Football-league/blob/master/index.xsl)

-The first transformation produces the website consisted of mutually linked HTML pages deployed on the project's [GitHub Pages](https://nicharnet.github.io/UNIB-4IZ236-Football-league) with the a similar design but variable linked content.
+The first transformation produces the website consisted of mutually linked HTML pages deployed on the project's [GitHub Pages](https://nicharnet.github.io/UNIB-4IZ236-Football-league) with the similar design but variable linked content.

-All the transformations are applied on the root element `/` and defines immediatelly self as a template rendered to `index.html` with  to generated partial templates under the `div` containers:
+All the transformations are applied to the root element `/` and define immediately self as a template rendered to `index.html` with  to generated partial templates under the `div` containers:

 ```XML
 <xsl:template match="/">